ITRS-Group/cordial/tools/geneos/docs/geneos_deploy.md

                                       Credentials used if not given.
   -P, --password PLAINTEXT            Password for downloads
-                                      Prompted if required and not given -b, --base string                   Select the base version for the instance (default "active_prod") -V, --version VERSION               Use this VERSION
+                                      Prompted if required and not given -b, --base string                   Select the base version name for the instance.
-                                      Doesn't work for EL8 archives. (default "latest") -L, --local                         Install from local archives only -A, --archive string                URL or file path to use or a directory to search for local release archives -O, --override [TYPE:]VERSION       Override the [TYPE:]VERSION for archive files with non-standard names
+                                      Defaults to 'active_prod' which is the default symlink to the installed release. (default "active_prod") -V, --version VERSION               Use this VERSION of package Doesn't work for EL8/9/10 archives. (default "latest") -L, --local                         Install from local archives only -A, --archive string                URL or file path to release archive or a directory to search for local release archives -O, --override [TYPE:]VERSION       Override the [TYPE:]VERSION for archive files with non-standard names
       --nexus                         Download from nexus.itrsgroup.com